The LÉ ORLA

 She was a peacock-class patrol vessel in the Irish Naval Service.
-Like the rest of her class, she was originally designed for use by the British Royal Navy in Hong Kong waters, and was delivered and launched in 1985 by Hall, Russell & Company as HMS Swift.
+Like the rest of her class, she was originally designed for use by the British Royal Navy in Hong Kong waters, and was delivered and launched in 1985 by Hall, Russell & Company as the HMS SWIFT.

 Based in Haulbowline Naval Base, Cork, she patrolled mostly off the south-east coast of Ireland.
 I recall that the vessel was very efficient in its operations, with a small crew of 39.
 She was of a suitable draught (approx. 9ft) to enable her to dock from time to time in Wicklow port.